Toroidal Fermi-surface geometry and phonon-limited transport in nodal-line semimetals: Model

 \section{Model}

 In this section, we introduce the ingredients entering our transport calculation: a minimal two-band model for a circular NLS, acoustic phonons within an elastic continuum description, and their coupling via the deformation potential.
 We focus on the highly doped, low-temperature regime with chemical potential $\mu \gg k_B T$, where transport is dominated by intraband scattering processes in the conduction band.
 Throughout, we set $\hbar=1$.
+We consider systems in which the nodal line is approximately flat in energy, as realized, e.g., in Ca$_3$P$_2$~\cite{Chan2016} and strained YN~\cite{Huang2018}.
+Energy dispersion along the nodal contour would introduce an additional competing scale; its effect is discussed in Sec.~\ref{sec6}.
 The toroidal Fermi surface that emerges at finite doping naturally introduces two distinct BG scales, discussed in Sec.~\ref{sec2:level4}, which set the relevant temperature regimes for scattering and transport discussed in Secs.~\ref{sec4} and~\ref{sec5}.